augustin-barillec/google-pandas-load/docs/source/index.rst

 .. image:: https://img.shields.io/pypi/pyversions/google-pandas-load.svg
     :target: https://pypi.org/project/google-pandas-load/

-google-pandas-load is a simple wrapper library for conveying big data between A and B, with A and B distinct amongst BigQuery, Storage, a local folder and pandas.
+google-pandas-load is a simple wrapper library conveying big data from a location A to a different location B.
+A and B to refer to BigQuery, Storage, a local folder or pandas.

-This library enables faster data transferts than those executed by these `Python Client for Google BigQuery`_ methods (`Speed Comparison`_) :
+This library enables faster data transfer than those performed by `Python Client for Google BigQuery`_'s methods :

 - `google.cloud.bigquery.job.QueryJob.to_dataframe()`_
 - `google.cloud.bigquery.client.Client.load_table_from_dataframe()`_

+See `Speed Comparison`_.

 Acknowledgements
 ----------------